• Aug 19, 2025

 See also: How to Travel to Kashi Vishwanath Temple from Delhi

-When you are planning to travel to Somnath Temple, you can follow the itinerary mentioned below for three days, as a three-day trip will be enough to visit Somnath Temple.
+When planning to travel to Somnath Temple, you can follow the itinerary below for three days, as a three-day trip will be enough to visit the temple.
 The itinerary will also depend on your mode of transportation.
-To plan your journey to Somnath Temple, go through the details mentioned below and proceed to visit Somnath Temple accordingly.
+To plan your journey to Somnath Temple, review the details below and proceed accordingly.

 See also: How to Travel to KedarnathTemple from Delhi